-At Simply Neurocon 2022, an annual interdisciplinary neuroscience conference, I presented on humanity's fascination with the mind throughout history to modern day.
-I discussed how our pursuit of understanding and knowledge about the brain transcends the domains of neuroscience, permeating the realms of art, movies, and mass media.
-I highlighted specific movies and TV shows that feature neuroscience themes, connecting them to real-life, innovative research.
+At Simply Neurocon 2022, an interdisciplinary neuroscience conference, I presented on society's growing fascination with the mind over the last several centuries.
+I discussed how our pursuit of understanding and knowledge about the brain transcends science, infiltrating art, literature, movies, TV, and pop culture.
+I highlighted specific movies and shows that feature neuroscience topics, connecting them to real-life, innovative research.

-The University College London (UCL) Neuroscience Society also invited me to speak at their seminar series, where I had the opportunity to share the latest developments in brain research with a diverse audience of students and members of the general public.
-In addition to presenting cutting-edge findings, I also explored the philosophical implications of neuroscience through the lens of films and pop culture, with the goal of stimulating curiosity and engagement within the field of neuroscience.
+The University College London Neuroscience Society also invited me to speak at their seminar series, where I had the opportunity to share the latest developments in brain research with a diverse audience of students and members of the general public.
+In addition to presenting cutting-edge research, I also explored the philosophical and ethical implications of neuroscience through the lens of films and pop culture.

-Uneasy Lies the Crown is a podcast that examines famous royals from historical and biological perspectives, shedding light on how mental and neurological illness shaped some of the world’s most important leaders, and in turn, the course of history.
-Hosted by a duo of history and neuroscience experts, I was invited onto the podcast for a special episode discussing the neuroscience behind King George VI's stutter as depicted in the Oscar-winning film "The King's Speech".
+Uneasy Lies the Crown is a podcast that examines the lives of famous royals from both a historical and biological perspective, shedding light on how mental and neurological illness shaped some of the world’s most important leaders, and in turn, the course of history.
+Hosted by a duo of history and neuroscience experts, I was invited on the podcast for a special episode discussing the neuroscience behind King George VI's stutter as depicted in the Oscar-winning film "The King's Speech".

 As a special project, I designed possibly the nerdiest holiday card ever featuring typography and illustrations I hand-drew myself.
 Now, I'll admit, the brain depicted is not exactly anatomically correct, but it's a fun and artsy take that still involves neuroscience knowledge.
 This unique holiday card served as a fun and whimsical way to promote Neuroscience Theater and is yet another example of how I love infusing creativity into science content.